BalajiLB/Infosys-Assignment/README.md

-# Infosys-Assignment
+# AWS-Infra-Repo
-This assignment is provision of aws infra resources via terraform.
+This respository for provision aws resources.